GuySartorelli/my-ddev-commands/README.md

 > Unfortunately that [isn't currently supported](https://github.com/ddev/ddev/issues/5806), so for now I have to use hard links.
 I've written a script to handle that for me.
 >
 > The script first deletes all old hard links in `$HOME/.ddev/commands`, then creates new hard links from any files not in the `.links-ignore` list.
+> Finally it creates a symlink for the `.php-utils/` directory since that doesn't get copied anywhere.
 >
 > ```bash
 > ./make-links.sh